fasheazi/alx-zero_day/README.md

-My first readme and other stuffs
+My first readme and other stuff